Memory in neural activity: long-range order without criticality: Additional Numerical Results

 To further characterize the nature of the LRO phase, we quantify neuronal synchronization using the Kuramoto index $K$ \cite{strogatz2003synchronization, munoz_paper}, defined as

 where $N$ is the number of neurons and $\langle \cdot \rangle$ denotes a combined time and ensemble average.
-Here, $\phi_i(t)$ is the instantaneous phase of neuron $i$.
+Here, $\phi_{\vec{x}}(t)$ is the instantaneous phase of the neuron at site $\vec{x}$.
 A value of $K = 1$ indicates full synchronization, while $K = 0$ corresponds to completely desynchronized dynamics.

-In our system, the phase $\phi_i(t)$ is extracted via the Hilbert transform of the neural activity $\rho_i(t)$:
+In our system, the phase $\phi_{\vec{x}}(t)$ is extracted via the Hilbert transform of the neural activity $\rho_{\vec{x}}(t)$:

 where $\mathcal{H}[\cdot]$ denotes the Hilbert transform.